ARMmbed/mbed-os/TESTS/netsocket/README.md

 time        stream  tcp6    nowait  root    internal
 ```

 **Testing the connectivity**

-Connection to test server can be used with NMAP tool like this
+You can connect to the test server with an NMAP tool like this:

 ```.sh
 $ nmap -sT -p7,9,13,37 echo.mbedcloudtesting.com